 There are other Appendices (D, E, F) that may be required by the state for the applicant to be evaluated for proper coverage.
-These can be downloaded from https://coverva.org/.
+These can be downloaded from https://coverva.org/en/materials.

-Appendix D is currently required if someone is disabled, over 65 or in need of long term care services.
-[This collects the information for someone to be considered for ABD Medicaid - which is coverage for the Aged, Blind, or disabled].
+Appendix D is currently required if someone is disabled, over 65, has Medicare, or is in need of long term care services.
+[This collects the additional information needed for someone to be considered for ABD Medicaid - which is coverage for the Aged, Blind, or Disabled].

 Appendix E is used to evaluate individuals for Medically Needy Spenddown.
 This is when an individual is over income for a coverage program, but is incurring medical bills and would like to be evaluated based on income, resources and medical expenses.
 If their bills get high enough, they may qualify for coverage.
-Note: Applicants cannot spenddown for coverage in FAMIS, LIFC, or the New Health Coverage for Adults.
+Note: Applicants cannot spenddown for coverage in FAMIS, FAMIS MOMS, FAMIS Prenatal Coverage, LIFC, or Medicaid Expansion for Adults.

-Appendix F is used by applicants for the New Health Coverage for Adults who need long term care services and supports (nursing home care and community based care.
+Appendix F is used by applicants for Medicaid Expansion for Adults (ages 19-64) who need long term care services and supports (nursing home care and community based care.